LabSOIL/soil-api-python/README.md

 # SOIL API
 The backend API for the SOIL lab.

+This repository is deprecated and has been replaced by the rewrite in Rust. [https://github.com/LabSOIL/soil-api](https://github.com/LabSOIL/soil-api).

 ## Getting started

 Please refer to the documentation of the